Branding a businessBy Tom Dougherty

 No one who really understands business challenges the primary role of the brand function – that of increasing the Top Line (gross revenues) of our business, preferably at the expense of gross revenues going to our competitors (increasing market share).

 Some of us are branding business professionals.
-Who regard the brand function also from a Big Picture perspective, i.e., in the context of the ultimate purpose of business management.
+Who regards the brand function also from a Big Picture perspective, i.e., in the context of the ultimate purpose of business management.
 That of perpetually increasing the market value of our business.
 For example, that of perpetually increasing our Mar Cap (market capitalization).

 This is not only important in and of itself, but because it also raises the question: Do we need to do anything over and above what we already do to enable our brand/s for Top Line growth, in order to maximize our Mar Cap as well?